dotfiles/dotfiles.github.com/index.md

 * [Mathias Bynens' dotfiles](https://github.com/mathiasbynens/dotfiles) includes a bootstrap script that rsyncs your repo to your home folder.
 Mathias' [macOS defaults script](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) is legendary.
 * [Yan Pritzker's dotfiles](https://github.com/skwp/dotfiles) bundles an opinionated set of Vim plugins and Zsh setup all tuned for using [Solarized](http://ethanschoonover.com/solarized) on macOS.
 * [Ben Alman's dotfiles](https://github.com/cowboy/dotfiles) support different configurations per OS, linking, copying and environment setup.
-* [Paul Miller’s dotfiles](https://github.com/paulmillr/dotfiles) feature greatly customized Zsh with auto-completion and syntax highlighting, a bunch of useful Git extras and colourful themes for OS X Terminal and Sublime Text.
+* [Paul Miller’s dotfiles](https://github.com/paulmillr/dotfiles) feature greatly customized Zsh with auto-completion and syntax highlighting, a bunch of useful Git extras and colourful themes for macOS Terminal and Sublime Text.
 * [Eduardo Lundgren's dotfiles](https://github.com/eduardolundgren/dotfiles), the first JavaScript-based dotfiles powered by Grunt.
 * [xero's dotfiles](https://github.com/xero/dotfiles) are managed with [GNU Stow](https://www.gnu.org/software/stow/), a free, portable, lightweight symlink farm manager.
-* [Adam Eivy's dotfiles](https://github.com/atomantic/dotfiles) are focused on Automation (no manual install/config) for Zsh and OS X with a friendly bot to guide your way.
+* [Adam Eivy's dotfiles](https://github.com/atomantic/dotfiles) are focused on Automation (no manual install/config) for Zsh and macOS with a friendly bot to guide your way.
 * [Andrew Schwartzmeyer's dotfiles](https://github.com/andschwa/dotfiles) use GNU Stow (like xero's) for symlink management, and `git-subtree` for repository integration.
 * [Jeff Coffler's dotfiles](https://github.com/jeffaco/dotfiles) has a bootstrap script that symlinks and doesn't require "." (hidden file) in the repo.
 The repo itself can live anywhere.
-* [Ashish Bhatia's dotfiles](https://github.com/ashishb/dotfiles) focus on Android development and reverse engineering on OS X.
+* [Ashish Bhatia's dotfiles](https://github.com/ashishb/dotfiles) focus on Android development and reverse engineering on macOS.
 * [dotphiles](https://github.com/dotphiles/dotphiles) are a community driven framework of dotfiles, for the usual terminal apps and shells, designed to work across multiple platforms and degrade for older versions of software or OS, allowing you to use the same settings on all your machines.
 * [jh3y's kody](https://github.com/jh3y/kody) is a dotfiles runner/manager written with node inspired by Zach Holman's popular dotfiles.
 * [Awesome dotfiles](https://github.com/webpro/awesome-dotfiles) contains articles, tools and other resources to get you up to speed with dotfiles.